Stunting (broadcasting): Other

+Post-launch marathons

+Another publicity stunt associated with format changes are marathons of commercial-free music for a length of time after the launch; this is done as a form of soft launch to help introduce the new format to listeners, as well as provide additional time for the station to build up their airstaff, programming, and advertising sales.

 On television

 Cartoon Network has broadcast its share of stunts over the years, many on April Fools' Day.
-On 1 April 1997, the network aired a stunt where it had purportedly been taken over by Screwy Squirrel, and subsequently broadcast the Screwy Squirrel cartoon "Happy-Go-Nutty" for 12 hours straight.
+On April 1, 1997, the network aired a stunt where it had purportedly been taken over by Screwy Squirrel, and subsequently broadcast the Screwy Squirrel cartoon "Happy-Go-Nutty" for 12 hours straight.
 Numerous complaints were received about this particular event, generally fielded by Cartoon Network's cable providers, who had been left in the dark about the stunt.
-Later April Fools' Day stunts on Cartoon Network have included an 11 hour Cow and Chicken marathon in place of a scheduled Chowder marathon on 1 April 2009, and 14 hours of programming edited to have googly eyes on 1 April 2017.
+Later April Fools' Day stunts on Cartoon Network have included an 11 hour Cow and Chicken marathon in place of a scheduled Chowder marathon on April 1, 2009, and 14 hours of programming edited to have googly eyes on April 1, 2017.

-Cartoon Network's Adult Swim block has held a number of their own April Fools' programming stunts, such as promoting a television premiere of Aqua Teen Hunger Force Colon Movie Film for Theaters before its theatrical release (but displaying it in a comically-small window over regularly scheduled programming), airings of the cult Tommy Wiseau film The Room, episodes of Aqua Teen Hunger Force and Rick and Morty redubbed by children and edited to be family-friendly ("Adult Swim Junior"), a one-off revival of Cartoon Network's former action and anime block Toonami (which would later be rebooted under the auspices of Adult Swim), an airing of Toonami with programs in their original Japanese audio with subtitles (including Masaaki Yuasa's 2004 experimental film Mind Game) rather than an English dub, preceding an announced season 2 premiere of Smiling Friends with airings of several season 1 episodes recreated with live-action puppets, and airing live-action recreations of popular Rick and Morty scenes staged in various styles of theatrical plays.
-The stunts have sometimes included unannounced previews and premieres of new and existing series, such as additional episodes of Perfect Hair Forever after its supposed series finale, the third season premiere of Rick and Morty, and an unannounced world premiere of the first episode of FLCLs third season before its second season had even premiered in the U.S. yet.
+Cartoon Network's Adult Swim block has held a number of their own April Fools' programming stunts, such as promoting a television premiere of Aqua Teen Hunger Force Colon Movie Film for Theaters before its theatrical release (but displaying it in a comically-small window over regularly scheduled programming), airings of the cult Tommy Wiseau film The Room, episodes of Aqua Teen Hunger Force and Rick and Morty redubbed by children and edited to be family-friendly ("Adult Swim Junior"), a one-off revival of Cartoon Network's former action and anime block Toonami (which would later be rebooted under the auspices of Adult Swim), an airing of Toonami with programs in their original Japanese audio with subtitles (including Masaaki Yuasa's 2004 experimental film Mind Game) rather than an English dub, preceding an announced season 2 premiere of Smiling Friends with airings of several season 1 episodes recreated with live-action puppets, airing live-action recreations of Rick and Morty scenes in the style of theatrical plays prior to a trailer for its eighth season, and premiering an extended cut of the Smiling Friends season 3 episode "Curse of the Green Halloween Witch" with a longer version of the claymation horror film seen at the beginning of the episode.
+The stunts have sometimes included unannounced premieres of new and existing series, such as additional episodes of Perfect Hair Forever after its supposed series finale, the third season premiere of Rick and Morty, and an unannounced world premiere of the first episode of FLCLs third season before its second season had even premiered in the U.S. yet.

-For 35 days in early-1998, Birmingham, Alabama's CBS affiliate WBMG—which had recently been acquired by Media General—stunted during some of the timeslots of its local newscasts with a clock counting down to a major relaunch of the station and its fledgling news department on 5 February.
+For 35 days in early-1998, Birmingham, Alabama's CBS affiliate WBMG—which had recently been acquired by Media General—stunted during some of the timeslots of its local newscasts with a clock counting down to a major relaunch of the station and its fledgling news department on February 5.